-The project is located in the vicinity of Airport Road and Old Oregon Trail.
-Noise sensitive uses in this area are exposed to ambient noise levels that are generally greater than areas than proposed intermittent noise sources introduced by the project, particularly the closer to the centerline of Airport Road and Old Oregon Trail the sensitive receptor is.
+The project is located in the vicinity of other light-industrial uses including the Redding Transfer Station.
+Noise sensitive uses in this area are exposed to ambient noise levels that are generally equal to the proposed intermittent noise sources introduced by the project.
 Therefore, the project is not expected to create a substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project.